Spider-Man (1978 film): Production

 The film was directed by Kōichi Takemoto and written by Susumu Takaku.
 The movie was the first appearance of the character of Juzo Mamiya, who subsequently appeared in three episodes of the series, episodes 11, 12 and 14.
 The film is the same length as the series episodes but was shot in widescreen.

 The stunts in the film were choreographed and the acrobatics performed by the Japan Action Club (JAC).

 Release

-The film premiered on the Toei Manga Matsuri film festival on July 22, 1978.
+The film premiered at the Toei Manga Matsuri film festival on July 22, 1978.
 It was released in some non-American territories.
 The film was also released on DVD along with the entire series in 2005 in Japan.
-Like the rest of the series, the film was made available for streaming on Marvel's official website in 2009.
+Like the rest of the series, the film was made available for streaming on Marvel's official website in 2009, with the film specifically being added Dec 24, 2009.
 The movie appeared listed as "episode 0" on the site.
 Both the film and episodes were later taken down.